-You could replace the word ‘attractive’ with any number of other words and it works just as well — smart, funny, prepared, calm, informed … you get the picture.
-And yes – in this chaotic, unpredictable world, anything IS possible.
-As humans, we have a tendency to construct narratives — about who we are, how things work, how and why they came to be.
-This is how we navigate the unpredictable nature of the world – to question the narrative, as Elaine does in that episode, is to become unmoored.
+You could replace the word “attractive” with any number of other words and it works just as well — smart, funny, prepared, calm, informed.
+You get the picture.
+And yes, in this chaotic, unpredictable world, anything is possible.
+As humans, we have a tendency to construct narratives — about who we are, how things work, and how and why they came to be.
+This is how we navigate the unpredictable nature of the world.
+To question the narrative, as Elaine does in that episode, is to become unmoored.
 It can be deeply unsettling.

 The world of investing can be chaotic and unpredictable, as well, so we try to make sense of it by building narratives and making connections between discrete events, which may or may not actually be connected.

 Seasoned investors understand the benefits of diversification and appropriate asset allocation precisely because they recognize the limitations of our narratives’ predictive capacities.
-If you listen carefully to many of the voices in the financial media, in between rounds of punditry they will invariably reference the importance of diversification, asset allocation, and staying invested throughout the cycle (although this advice garners far less attention than the more sensational bits, which drive viewer engagement).
-It is then incumbent upon the media consumer to discern what is noise, and what isn’t.
-Again, what’s important is not if a particular situation will materialize, but how likely is such a situation to materialize, and how could that affect the portfolio?
+If you listen carefully to many of the voices in the financial media, in between rounds of punditry they will invariably reference the importance of diversification, asset allocation and staying invested throughout the cycle (although this advice garners far less attention than the more sensational bits, which drive viewer engagement).
+It is then incumbent upon the media consumer to discern what is noise and what isn’t.
+Again, what’s important is not whether a particular situation will materialize, but rather how likely such a situation is to materialize and how that could affect the portfolio.
 It may make sense to take some action if likelihood is high, but it’s almost never advisable to make huge shifts in response to speculation, particularly in a heightened emotional state.

-As humans, we are riddled with biases and emotions, and are unlikely to ever act as rationally as the academics would expect us to act.
+As humans, we are riddled with biases and emotions and are unlikely to ever act as rationally as the academics would expect us to.